chrisgrieser/nvim-scissors/README.md

 variables](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variables).

 <!-- LTeX: enabled=false -->
-### friendly-snippets
+### Friendly-snippets
 <!-- LTeX: enabled=true -->
-Even though the snippets from the [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) repository are written in the VSCode-style format, editing them directly is not supported.
+Even though the snippets from the [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) repository are written in the VS Code-style format, editing them directly is not supported.
 The reason being that any changes made would be overwritten as soon as the `friendly-snippets` repository is updated (which happens fairly regularly).
 Unfortunately, there is little `nvim-scissors` can do about that.

 What you can do, however, is to copy individual snippets files from the `friendly-snippets` repository into your own snippet folder, and edit them there.

 ### Edit snippet title or description
-`nvim-scissors` only allows to edit the snippet prefix and snippet body, to keep the UI as simple as possible.
+`nvim-scissors` only allows you to edit the snippet prefix and snippet body, to keep the UI as simple as possible.
 For the few cases where you need to edit a snippet's title or description, you can use the `openInFile` keymap and edit them directly in the snippet file.